mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

   <figcaption>{{ pagespeed_media_caption | markdownify | remove: "<p>" | remove: "</p>" }}</figcaption>
 </figure>

-The one big drawback I've experienced using this plugin has been the increased build times.
+The one big drawback I've experienced using this plugin has been an increase in build times.
 If I don't instruct Jekyll to `keep_files: ["images"]` then every time I run Jekyll the featured images used in over 1,000 posts will go through the process of being resized and spit out into 4 smaller files.
-This can take a really long time and even longer to upload to my web server if names changed (another reason I disabled MD5 hashed filenames).
+This can take forever and even longer when uploading them all to my web server (another reason I disabled MD5 hashed filenames).
+Baby steps right?

 ### A Focus on Content

-Showcasing a post or page's content is still the primary job of the layouts I designed years ago.
-It's been a balancing act as I've tried to incorporate navigation systems (*main menu*, *table of contents*, *page breadcrumbs*, *tag archives*), reader submitted comments, related posts, and social sharing links in a complimenting way.
+Showcasing a post or page's content is still the primary goal of the layouts I designed years ago.
+It's been a balancing act as I've tried to incorporate navigation systems (*main menu*, *table of contents*, *page breadcrumbs*, *tag archives*), reader submitted comments, related posts, and social sharing links in a complimenting way at various screen sizes.

 <figure class="half">
   <img src="{{ site.url }}/images/mm-jekyll-post-then.jpg" alt="Jekyll post layout then">